LouieOHagan/CI-Milestone1-Project/README.md

 - ##### Hero Images
     - There is a hero image on each of the 4 pages.
 All images take up 60% Viewport Height and have the same style, each have a white dog [to maintain the simplistic white theme] on the right hand side of the screen with a plain background to ensure the dog is in focus.
-All images have also been given a gaussian blur overlay but the the blur over the dog has been erased to maintain the focus.
+All images have also been given a gaussian blur overlay but the blur over the dog has been erased to maintain the focus.
 To the left hand side of each hero image there is a circular container that houses call to action text along with a blue rounded button which matches the style of all buttons in the project.
 Each button is assigned to the first section of the page, so when clicked it will initiate the smooth scroll function found in the index.js file until it reaches its target location.